Pauli Jaks

-Pauli Jaks (born January 25, 1972) is a Swiss former professional ice hockey goaltender who played one game in the NHL with the Los Angeles Kings during the 1994–95 NHL season.
+Pauli Jaks (born January 25, 1972) is a Swiss former professional ice hockey goaltender who played one game in the NHL with the Los Angeles Kings during the 1994–95 season.
+The rest of his career, which lasted from 1989 to 2006, was mainly spent in the Swiss Nationalliga A. Internationally Jaks played for the Swiss national team at the junior and senior level, including the 1996 World Championship B Pool.

 Biography

 Jaks played in the 1985 Quebec International Pee-Wee Hockey Tournament with a Swiss-Italian youth team.

 Jaks was selected in the 5th round (108th overall) in the 1991 NHL Entry Draft by the Los Angeles Kings.
+He played one game for the Kings, on January 29, 1995, against the Chicago Blackhawks.
 Jaks was the first Swiss-trained player to appear in the NHL.

 Jaks also played in the IHL for the Phoenix Roadrunners, but he is best known for his play in the Switzerland National League A.

 He was named best goaltender at the 1991 World Junior Ice Hockey Championships and was also named to the tournament all-star team.

-He has two children: Aleksander Nicolas (born 1999) and Krystian Dominik (born 2002).